Jcheez/cov-info/README.md

 # COV-INFO

-A dashboard that provides information about the current covid situation in Singapore.
+A dashboard that provides information about the current Covid-19 situation in Singapore.

 ### About